Winning bids for

 • You're tired of chasing residential seasonality

-• You'd rather fix systems than fill out forms
+• You'd rather do the work than fill out forms

 Not for you